paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 You are now ready to write beautiful TypeScript code without having to worry about commiting wrong code! :)

-## Bonus: Add unit testing with Jest
+## Bonus - Add unit testing with Jest

 A good quality code usually implies unit testing.
 In this section, we will go a bit further in our bootstraping by adding the bases for Jest tests.